Alexander-Nestle/Places-Insight/README.md

 The purpose of using configuration file is:

 1. To define the database type (memoryDB, mongoDB, etc)
-2. If using memoryDB, define which files it is written to.
+2. If using memoryDB (in memory database), define source file (in json format) it is read from and the destination file it is written to (json file)

 #### 2.3.2 Indexing